 See figure below

-Note that there seems to be a great predictability of “corresponding” sunspot cycles using Charvatova's approach, but there are too few sunspot cycles since 1730 to really test. {howell
+Note that there seems to be a great predictability of “corresponding” sunspot cycles using Charvatova's approach, but there are too few sunspot cycles since 1730 to really test. {howell – I have done this for a couple of sunspot cycles!]

+Note that the beloved General Circulation Models (GCMs) or “Global Climate Models” as they are sometimes referred to, not only have always failed even for periods of only 5 years prediction, but have basically NO predictive capability for quasi-cycles nor climate.
+In other words, like many numerical models, complex systems behaviour isn't “emergent”, instead it is observed then back-integrated into models, often with simple factors.
+Unfortunately, the GCM models dominate modern scientists thinking.
+Hopefully they will be rebuilt or better yet thrown away soon, leaving that approach to future scientists who can work free of today's peculiar environment in science.

-In one case, overlaid on this view is that of the pseudo-decadal averaging of solar insolation over this entire period, globally, and tied to human civilization rises and falls (for want of a better phrase, and with apologies to Edward Gibbon).
+One approach is to show pseudo-decadal averaging of global solar insolation over this entire period, and compare it to the rise and fall of civilisations (for want of a better phrase, and with apologies to Edward Gibbon).

-With respect to one chart of C14 & Be10 versus civilisations

-, the statistics used are simple (filtering via sliding window).
-Although this is inferior to advanced wavelet transform analysis, it is fast and lets one "look" at data, which is superior in a sense to statistical treatment.
-This is especially so when considering how often data pretreatment is inveigled; that is, the "coloring and destruction" of the information.
+These visual approaches lack the statistical power of advanced wavelet transform analysis (or even the largely out-moded Fourier power specta analysis when applied to non-stationary, spatio-temporal analysis like climate).
+But a simple graphical comparison of filtered data is fast and provides a detailed "look" at data, thereby reducing the "coloring and destruction" of information that often results from statistical methods (especially when mis-applied!).
 Then there are the very often poorly-understood limitations and constraints of the statistical tools that are commonly used to create such structures.

 This “grand” sweeping view, if you will, covers many purported solar minima and maxima over the “normal” paths of solar activity, to include the focused subjects of the Medieval Maximum, the Maunder Minimum and the Little Ice Age.
 The idea is to connect this to the deeper ice age that preceded the Holocene to the more modern and better documented occurrences of a grand episodic nature.

+[Howell – wording in the last paragraph is a bit uncertain...? what is “normal”?
+What do you mean by “over the normal”?]

+[Howell – See comments on “The full timescale – seconds to the age of the Earth” for climate, solar activity, galactic rays, ]

 The end of the deep ice age: the late Pleistocene to the Holocene’s start in the Quartenary Period

-have several graphs over 6 My)]
+[Howell – see “broadening comments” on glaciations models (I have several graphs over 6 My)]

 What kind of world was it before the Holocene, before or right at the end of the last deep ice age?
 Why take such a stepped-back view from the length of the Holocene, which is a little more than ten thousand years in duration?
 This view is long in one sense and short in another.